glennhenry/cs-notes/docs/machine-learning/01-linear-regression/linear-regression.md

 ### Other Regression

-These are other form of regression that I don't implement myself for a reason.
-There are actually many other form than specified here.

-#### 2 Dependent + Multi/n-Independent Regression
+There are still many form of linear regression, the example are :

-#### Multi/n-Dependent + Multi/n-Independent Regression
+#### Multiple Regression

 #### Polynomial Regression